WordPress vs Joomla vs Drupal 2021 Comparison – Functionality, Customization, Support (2021)

 - With over 45K free plugins and thousands of more premium plugins, it is very flexible.

 - Searching and installing themes and plugins can be done from the dashboard itself.

 - Indeed numerous third-party plugin and themes, many of which might be insecure, is a cause of the numerous security vulnerabilities.

 - Surely Joomla has 5 different types of extensions – Plugins, Components, Modules, Templates, and Languages.
 Also, these extensions provide different levels of power, capabilities, and functionalities.

 - With no official templates directory, it is more difficult to find the right theme.

 - The number of templates and extensions is not high as for WordPress.

 - Does not allow users to search and install extensions or templates.

-- Drupal provides two ways to extend its functionality: Modules and Themes.
-There are over 20K modules and 2.4K themes.
-You can make site with Drupal website builder.
+- Significantly Drupal provides two ways to extend its functionality: Modules and Themes.
+Also, there are over 20K modules and 2.4K themes.
+Moreover, you can make a site with a Drupal website builder.

 - The number of built-in themes is limited.
 For a new or original design, you will need to hire a good designer.